Super Dimension Fortress Macross: Anime

 while that same court ruled in 2003 that Tatsunoko owned the production rights to the first series.

-In the autumn of 1984, Harmony Gold released the first English-language version of Macross: an English-dubbed VHS video release containing unedited video footage of the first three episodes with a new English theme song, adapted dialogue scripts, and several name changes (which were later used in Robotech, aside from Rick Yamada/Hikaru Ichijyo, who became Rick Hunter).
-This release was canceled after one volume when production of the Robotech adaptation began.
-The first episode of this 1984 English dubbing was later released as an extra in the Robotech Legacy Collection 5 and Robotech Protoculture Collection DVD releases, and is also included in the first volume of ADV Films' 2006 release of Macross.

-Streamline Pictures then released Robotech Perfect Collection: Macross on VHS in the summer of 1994, combining two English subtitled episodes of Macross and the corresponding dubbed episodes of the Robotech adaptation in each volume.
-This was the first English subtitling for Macross, but it contained unedited video footage with incomplete and mistranslated English subtitles and was cancelled after eight volumes and 16 episodes.

-The series was originally licensed in North America by AnimEigo, who restored the series and released it unedited on DVD with Japanese audio and English subtitles.
+In 2001 the series was sub-licensed in North America by AnimEigo, who restored the series and released it unedited on DVD with Japanese audio and English subtitles.
 At first a limited edition pre-order boxset across nine discs was released on 21 December 2001.
 Preorders were available on AnimEigo's web store.
 Three smaller boxsets, each comprising three discs, were released from 10 September 2002.
 Finally, AnimEigo released nine individual volumes.
 In 2003 Madman Entertainment released a six-disc PAL format version of this edition entitled Macross Ultimate Collection.

 In the summer of 2005, ADV Films announced that it would be releasing an English dub of Macross on 10 January 2006.
 This is the first uncut, unedited English dub for Super Dimension Fortress Macross, and featured Mari Iijima returning to reprise the role of Lynn Minmay.
-However, the voice actors used in the dub were not the same as those used in the 1985 Robotech adaptation.
 This version was released by Hulu for online streaming in the United States in February 2010 and was removed in February 2013.

-On 25 July 2014, Lionsgate Home Entertainment announced that they would release a new Robotech DVD collection entitled Robotech: The Classic Collection exclusively through Amazon.com.
-Volume 1 contains the first 18 episodes of Robotech: The Macross Saga as it was originally broadcast, and the first 18 episodes of Macross, completely uncut and presented in both Japanese with English subtitles and the ADV English dub.